johnlindquist/create-cursor-mcp/README.md

 3. Create a release on GitHub with release notes
 4. Publish to npm

+> **Note:** This package uses fully automated semantic versioning.
+Version numbers are determined by commit messages.

 ## Acknowledgements

 This project would not be possible without [workers-mcp](https://github.com/cloudflare/workers-mcp) made by [@geelen](https://github.com/geelen)